-We'll be upfront: we make EasyLedger, so take this comparison with that in mind.
-That said, we've tried to be genuinely fair here.
-QuickBooks is a good product.
-It's just not the right fit for every business — and for many small business owners, EasyLedger is a better match.
-Here's an honest look at both.
+We'll be upfront: we built EasyLedger, so factor that in.
+But we've tried to be honest here.
+QuickBooks is a solid product.
+It's just not the right fit for every business — and for a lot of small business owners, EasyLedger is a better match.
+Here's a straight look at both.

 Cost: The Most Important Difference

-QuickBooks Online starts at around $30/month for the Simple Start plan and goes up to $200/month for Advanced.
-That's $360–$2,400 per year, every year, with no end in sight — and Intuit raises prices regularly.
+QuickBooks Online starts at around $30/month for Simple Start and goes up to $200/month for Advanced.
+That's $360–$2,400 per year, every year, forever — and Intuit raises prices regularly.

 Features: Where Each Wins

-QuickBooks Online has a larger feature set overall.
-It includes bank feed integration, payroll (as an add-on), multicurrency support, a large ecosystem of third-party integrations, and accountant collaboration tools.
-If your business needs those things, QuickBooks may be worth the cost.
+QuickBooks has a bigger feature set overall.
+Bank feed integration, payroll as an add-on, multicurrency support, a large third-party ecosystem, accountant collaboration tools.
+If your business genuinely needs those things, QuickBooks might be worth the cost.

-EasyLedger covers the core accounting needs that the majority of small businesses actually use day-to-day: invoicing, expense tracking, customer management, financial reports, tax management, and payment tracking.
-If that covers your workflow — and for most small businesses it does — EasyLedger handles it well without the complexity or cost of QuickBooks.
+EasyLedger covers what most small businesses actually use day-to-day: invoicing, expense tracking, customer management, financial reports, tax management, and payment tracking.
+If that covers your workflow — and for most small businesses it does — EasyLedger handles it well without the complexity or the monthly bill.

 Data Privacy: A Real Difference

 QuickBooks Online stores all your financial data on Intuit's servers.
-Your data is subject to their privacy policy, their security practices, and their business decisions.
-Cloud breaches happen, and when they do, financial data is a prime target.
+Your data is subject to their privacy policy, their security practices, their business decisions.
+Cloud breaches happen, and financial data is always a target.

 EasyLedger stores everything locally on your computer.
 Your data never leaves your machine.
 No cloud storage, no third-party servers, no data sharing.
-For business owners who handle sensitive client financial information, this is a meaningful advantage.
+If you handle sensitive client financial information, that's not a small thing.

 Internet Dependency

-QuickBooks Online requires an internet connection to function.
-No connection means no access to your books.
+QuickBooks Online requires an internet connection.
+No connection, no access to your books.

 EasyLedger is a desktop application.
 It works offline, every time, without exception.
-If you work in locations with unreliable internet — or simply don't want to depend on a connection to access your own finances — this matters.
+If you're somewhere with unreliable internet — or you just don't want your accounting software dependent on a connection — that matters.

 Ease of Use

-Both products are designed for non-accountants.
-QuickBooks has more features, which means more menus, more options, and more potential confusion for users who just need the basics.
-EasyLedger is intentionally simpler — fewer features means a less cluttered interface and a shorter learning curve.
+Both are designed for non-accountants.
+But QuickBooks has more features, which means more menus and more potential for confusion if you just need the basics.
+EasyLedger is intentionally simpler — fewer features means a cleaner interface and a shorter learning curve.

 Support

-QuickBooks offers phone, chat, and community support, though response times and quality vary by plan.
-EasyLedger offers email support through AEVUM LLC.
-We're a smaller team, but you're talking to the people who actually built the product.
+QuickBooks offers phone, chat, and community support, though quality varies by plan.
+EasyLedger offers email support through the EasyLedger team.
+We're smaller, but you're talking directly to the people who built the product.

 Which Is Right for You?